octavecms/cms-bundle/docs/developers-guide/cms-in-details/blocks.md

 ## Conclusion

-A few words on what we've done.
+A few words on what we've done here.
-We created block configuration by creating `FormBuilder` object (`src/AppBundle/Form/ArticleType.php`) and adding parameters to it.
+First, we've created a block configuration by creating `FormBuilder` object (`src/AppBundle/Form/ArticleType.php`) and adding parameters to it.
 Like you normally do when you are building a form with the help of Symfony's FormBuilder object.

 ```php